 Emotive User Stories

-Jeffrey: I think you described as a shortcut.
-I think it is a good starting point for people to make sure that they have at least one human that wants that.
-There is a danger with that, which is that they start to stop seeing the differences between themselves and others, which I think is actually kind of relevant here, because part of what happened in creating that card, that story was in a sense, the person who wrote it, you know, almost certainly felt like it was already completely clear and completely intuitive.
-You could just read it because they weren’t reading the text on the card.
-They were- we’ve talked before that when people are speaking, they don’t actually hear the words they say, they are actually aware of their intent, what their emotional inner life is.
-And the words are a partial expression of that.
-And so I think and this is one of the challenges in writing any sort of document, which is that we are reading our own words with the context in our head.
-We read our intent along with the words on the page, and that in this kind of story, design can lead to problems where a team is designing for real people, just not the people who they’re hoping to sell to.
-So there’s a bit of a danger in there.
-You called it a shortcut.
-I think it’s very fine as a sort of starting point, but it has its own set of pitfalls in going that route.
+Jeffrey: Ensuring there is at least one human that wants that is an excellent start.
+There is a danger to using people in the office as users: part of what happened in creating that story was the person who wrote it almost certainly felt it was completely clear and completely intuitive.
+But, that’s because they weren’t reading the text on the card.
+When people are speaking, they don’t actually hear the words they say, they are instead focused on their own intent.
+The words are a partial expression of that.
+This is one of the challenges in writing any sort of document: we are reading our own words with the context in our head.
+We read our intent along with the words on the page, and that can lead to problems where a team is designing for real people, but not the people who they’re hoping to sell to.

 Testing Your User Stories

-Squirrel: Yep.
-So it could suggest a couple of tests that you can apply to your user stories.
-So first of all, are there any humans who think this way?
-You could read it to some random humans who aren’t in the building and see if any of them recognise the language and recognise and empathise with the problem.
-And then you can also check to see does it lead to some creative thoughts?
-Is there only one solution that could possibly fit for your user story or are there many?
-I don’t know whether this team is actually going to build something.
-I don’t even know if it’s possible to get the text message that says you just bought a new car.
-But it certainly is open to that possibility, which the first one is not.
-And so those are a couple of tests that maybe listeners could try.
+Squirrel: There are a couple of tests that you can apply to your user stories.
+First of all, are there any humans who think this way?
+You could read it to some random humans who aren’t in the building and see if any of them recognise the language and empathise with the problem.
+Then you can check to see if it leads to some creative thoughts?
+Is there only one solution that could possibly fit for your user story, or are there many?

 Jeffrey: Thanks, Squirrel.